observingClouds/eurec4a_snd/README.md

 sounding_visualize -n converted/file/sounding.nc
 ```

+### SkewT Plotting
+Examples on how to create a skewT diagram can be found in `eurec4a_snd/examples/visualizing`.
+Have a look at [Skew-T examples](eurec4a_snd/examples/visualizing/README.md)

 ## Example

 Examples of the input `.dat` file and the converted `.nc` file can be found in `examples/data`.